bukomp/viomba-coding-task/README.md

 ### Key Decisions

-- **Ignore Initial Divs**: The code is specifically designed to disregard any `div` elements with a `role` attribute set to `"note"` that appear before the first paragraph.
+- **Ignore Initial Divs**: The code is specifically designed to disregard any `div` elements with a `role` attribute set to `"note"` that appear before the first paragraph (based on example).
 This ensures that these elements, which are likely not primary content, do not interfere with the main purpose of the application.

 - **URI Decoding**: All the links fetched have their URI encoded characters decoded back to their original form.
 This ensures that links are processed in their natural, readable form, especially when containing special characters.